DataDog/documentation/content/tagging/assigning_tags.md

 {{% /tab %}}
 {{% tab "Example" %}}

-Tagging within Datadog is a powerful way to easily gather your metrics and makes scaling your infrastructure a breeze.
+Tagging within Datadog is a powerful way to gather your metrics and makes scaling your infrastructure a breeze.

 For a quick example to demonstrate the power of tagging, perhaps you're